Public assistance and government benefits Kentucky DCBS and DHS.

 Caregiver resources and benefits

 Kentucky KinCare Support Group.
-Almost 70,000 children across the state of Kentucky live with their grandparents or other senior relatives.
+Tens of thousands of children across the state of Kentucky live with their grandparents or other senior relatives.
 So the KinCare public assistance program was created to assist grandparents and/or other relative caregivers.
 It will give them information on available services and emergency financial aid which will help them better function in their designated caregiver role.
 Case managers and social workers from the Division of Family Support will help families in identifying the needs that are going unmet because some resources and services are not being provided to children.

 The federal government Older Americans Act established the National Family Caregivers Support Program to help families with their roles as caregivers.
 Get help with applying for public assistance programs, health care, and other services for seniors at a DCBS - Department for Community Based Services location.

-Employment resources for youth and adults in Kentucky
+DCBS Employment resources for youth and adults in KY

-Youths and the young across Kentucky can get support from a Youth Transition Program.
+Youths and the young across Kentucky can get support from a Youth Transition Progra from DFS.
 Resources help young people move from school to work, provide job training, help from move from pediatric to adult health care and from living at home to independent living.
 The group’s works closely with young people and their families to help them plan and prepare for the future.

 Seniors can get help in finding Employment.
 Statewide programs serve persons 55 and older who are below 125 percent of the federal government poverty level.
 Programs and counselors can provide training, help with job placement, and subsidized employment.